• Skip to main content

 Creamy Shrimp Orzo with Spinach, Sun-Dried Tomatoes, and Artichokes - in a cast iron skillet.

-The one-pot dinners are simply the best, such as quick and delicious сhicken orzo or the reader-favorite sausage gnocchi.
+The one-pot dinners are simply the best, such as my quick and delicious creamy salmon orzo, veggie-packed сhicken orzo, or the reader-favorite sausage gnocchi.
 One-pan shrimp orzo is not only comforting but is also packed with fiber (veggies) and protein (shrimp).
 The shrimp is seasoned with smoked paprika, Italian seasoning, salt, and pepper.
 Then it's seared with minced garlic.
-The orzo is cooked in the same pan after you cooked the shrimp - which means the cleanup is a breeze!
+The orzo is cooked right in the same pan after the shrimp, which makes cleanup a breeze!
 The recipe features tons of colorful and vibrant veggies: spinach, sun-dried tomatoes, and artichokes.
 This creamy shrimp orzo is an impressive weeknight dinner that can be on the table in just 30 minutes!
+Serve with a simple green salad, colorful apple spinach salad, or homemade garlic butter dinner rolls.

 • Simplicity.
 Shrimp orzo is a simple meal which makes it a perfect choice to make on a busy weeknight.
 This recipe doesn't use complicated ingredients, and everything is cooked in one pan!
 The cleanup is a breeze!